 Philip Johnson’s Glass House in New Canaan, Connecticut, with the Guest House and Yayoi Kusami’s Pumpkin

-When I went to visit Philip Johnson’s Glass House in Connecticut for the very first time in September, there was an installation of Kusama’s art in the house and on the property.
-Red polka dots of various sizes were attached to all the glass walls.
+When I went to visit Philip Johnson’s Glass House in Connecticut in September, there was also an installation of Kusama’s art in the house and on the property–flat red dots attached to the flat glass walls.

-To me, the dots fit perfectly into Philip Johnson’s iconic house–as flat red circles on a very flat building.
-Some visitors at that time remarked that it interfered with how they had hoped to appreciate “The Glass House.”
-But the dots didn’t interfere with the building’s transparency.
+Some visitors in my tour group remarked that the dots interfered with their appreciation of “The Glass House.”
+I did not feel the same.
+Although the house was intended to be integrated into nature, the dots didn’t interfere with the building’s transparency.
+They enhanced the building’s flatness.
 Shadows and reflections appeared that would not have been there otherwise.
-Perhaps the dots made me even more aware of the house’s transparency, and color shined through along with the light.
+Perhaps the dots made me even more aware of the house’s transparency, because color shined through the surfaces along with the light.

-The difference between Kusama’s installations at The Glass House and in “Infinity Mirrors” is the difference between seeing the expansiveness of life in nature and being inside of our own small world and being forced to expand outward.
+The polka dots of Yayoi Kusama are small pinpricks in the center of something much larger.
+In reflecting on the dots, and in experiencing a multiplicity of dots, we become aware of a universe much larger than ourselves.
+We go outside of ourselves, into the larger universe.
+Presumably the Hirshhorn exhibition does the same and thus the title, “Infinity Mirrors.”
+The difference between Kusama’s installations at The Glass House and in “Infinity Mirrors” is the difference between seeing the expansiveness of life in nature and being inside of our own small world.
+From our own small world we’re forced to expand outward.
 The Hirshhorn is expecting an explosion of “selfies” taken at the exhibition.
-Visitors will only be allowed in the six installation rooms, with the doors closed, for a limited amount of time.
+Visitors will only be allowed in six installation rooms, with the doors closed, for a limited amount of time.

 Pumpkin on the grounds of The Glass House

 Kusama displayed one of her large pumpkins on the grounds of the Glass House.
 The metal sculpture was pierced with polka dots and has a red interior.
 Kusama’s pumpkin theme repeats in one of the six installation rooms of the the Hirshhorn Exhibition.
-It’s an installation called “All the eternal love I have is for the pumpkins.
+It’s called “All the eternal love I have is for the pumpkins.
 (One of these glass pumpkins broke last Saturday, forcing a temporary closing of the exhibit.)

 The photo by Domus was taken in November, 2016